When I came to San Francisco, somebody taught me the words:

 Leif Larsson, a nurse, working specifically with HIV/AIDS, told me about the many silent suicides that took place, where gay men with HIV just removed themselves from the face of the earth, leaving no letters, no explanations, nothing.

-Leif got involved with funerals, together with Krister Pettersson, an undertaker, because no one had thought about informing the undertakers about HIV/AIDS – and they were very scared.
+Leif became involved with funerals, together with Krister Pettersson, an undertaker, because people were treated badly.
+No one had thought about informing the undertakers about HIV/AIDS – and they were very scared.

-Leif and Krister gathered most of the Funeral homes to a meeting, to inform them about HIV/AIDS.
+Leif and Krister gathered most of the representatives from the Funeral homes to a meeting, to inform them about HIV/AIDS.
 Some refused to come.

 For example, he worked with one of the young men in the hospital, visiting him on the AIDS ward and they had put together a program of wonderful music and Krister thought that they should listen to it, almost like a dress rehearsal.
 But the young man died, before they could do it.